-The automation of SFTP, FTPS and FTP file transfers is a common need for IT organizations in every industry as they seek to simplify and move away from manual file transfer processes.
+The automation of SFTP and FTPS file transfers is a common need for IT organizations in every industry as they seek to simplify and move away from manual file transfer processes.
 But this requirement isn’t very simple when departments are still using point-to-point integrations to connect these file transfers across internal departments and with external trading partners.

 Step 1 – Enterprise Creates Transport and Extended Enterprise Subscribes